-Sharks, tropical fish, birds and reptiles from Mexico’s Yucatan Peninsula and the western Caribbean Sea make their grand debut at the Texas State Aquarium on May 13 when the much-awaited Caribbean Journey exhibit opens.
+Sharks, tropical fish, birds and reptiles from Mexico’s Yucatan Peninsula and the western Caribbean Sea made their grand debut at the Texas State Aquarium on May 13 with the opening of the much-awaited Caribbean Journey exhibit.

 The 71,000-square-foot exhibit, which doubles the size of the aquarium, took $56 million and two years to complete.
 It is expected to attract an additional 150,000 visitors a year and extend a typical visit to the aquarium by two hours.

 The Caribbean Journey is designed as a completely immersive experience for visitors as they experience the sights and sounds of a tropical wonderland.
 Birds fly freely under an open-air glass dome atrium.
 Dense trees and multiple waterfalls add to the authentic experience of touring a living lowland forest.

 “You’re going to hear, see, smell everything,” said Adriana Reza, operations manager at the aquarium.
 “It’s going to be really immersive, really in-your-face, because there are no walls to separate you from the animals.”